In the last post I discussed how carbohydrates affect fat storage and how to stabilise your energy levels to avoid a crash in the ring.

 Training between 1 and 2 hours

 Evidence shows that during medium duration training of up to 2-hours, extra carbohydrate intake will delay fatigue.
 It’s recommended that 60g of carbohydrate per hour in the form of glucose or maltodextrin is ingested.
 This can be consumed in any form – solid, liquid or gels, entirely dependant on personal preference.
 I personally prefer drinks as the liquid carbohydrate has the added advantage of preventing dehydration – and I sweat like a pig.
-Drinks alone can make some feel nauseous.
+Drinks alone can make some people feel nauseous.
 If this is you, try some high GI carbohydrate foods such as cereal bars or white bread sandwiches.
-Sign up for my free newsletter and check out the GI table of various foods to find some other quick snacks.

-My favourite training drink is pure orange juice (not from concentrate) diluted 50:50 with water.
-This tops up my glycogen stores and is an isotonic dehydration preventer.
+My favourite training drink is pure orange juice diluted 50:50 with water.
+This tops up my glycogen stores and is an isotonic rehydration drink.
 Particularly important when training in hot, humid climates like Thailand.

 Training over 2 hours